rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 **`\MovieCatalog\Controllers\Users`** class which is a sub-class of **`\MovieCatalog\Controllers\MovieCatalogBase`**.
-This controller class will contain action methods to manage users (i.e. list all, view each, add, edit and delete) that can login to our application.
+This controller class will contain action methods to manage users (i.e. list all, view each, add, edit and delete) that can login to our app.

     * **./src/views/users/:** is the folder where view files for **\MovieCatalog\Controllers\Users** should be placed.
 A default